-During the meetings held in 2023, the Committee:
+During the meetings held in 2024, the Committee:

-- a) Reviewed and approved all the services rendered by the external auditor, to check that they complied with the requirements established in the Regulations of the Audit and Compliance Committee, the Audit Act 22/2015, the European Regulation 537/2014, and in the procedure for the contracting and relations with the external auditor. - b) Verified the relationship between the fees received by the auditor during the fiscal year for non-audit services and that those related to audit services did not exceed 70% of the average fees paid for audit services in the last three years.
+b) Verified the fees received by the auditor during the fiscal year for non-audit services and that those related to audit services did not exceed 70% of the average fees paid for audit services in the last three years.

-At the date of this report, non-audit services fees accounted for 40% of total auditor fees for the Enagás consolidated Group.
+At the date of this report, non-audit services fees accounted for 37% of total auditor fees for the Enagás consolidated Group.